List Of Barbiturates From Strongest To Weakest

 Long-Acting Barbiturates

-These types of barbiturates are used for anxiety, insomnia, seizures, or combined with other medications to treat migraines.
+These types of barbiturates are used for mental health treatment and other healthcare purposes, including anxiety, insomnia, and seizures.
+They may also be combined with other medications to treat migraines.
 Because these medications can last up to twelve hours, they can also be used to treat the withdrawal symptoms of barbiturate addiction during a medically supervised detox program.

 Long-acting barbiturates include: